 12-15 years, with some recorded at 18 years old.

-The Havanese are susceptible to Juvenile cataracts, Hip dysplasia, Luxating Patellas, Deafness, tear staining, progressive retinal atrophy, Heart and Liver Shunts, Renal dysplasia.
+The Havanese are susceptible to Juvenile cataracts, Hip or Elbow Dysplasia, Luxating Patellas, Deafness, tear staining, progressive retinal atrophy, Congestive Heart Failure, Heart and Liver Shunts, Renal Dysplasia.

 Highly intelligent, suitable for agility and obedience competition.
 Learns quickly and enjoys pleasing people.
 Rarely needs harsh scolding or physical discipline.
 Few tend to bark a lot, but can be taught not to do so.
 It is not in their nature to bark excessively or constantly once familiar with their surroundings.

 Regular brushing or combing 3-4 times a week is needed to keep hair tangle-free.
 For pets, a clipped short coat helps for easy maintenance.
 For show dogs, the coat is worn long and uncut with a natural rounded foot while the excess hair is clipped from in-between the pads.
-Hygenic cuts around the anus and groin areas is exceptable for show.
+Hygiene cuts around the anus and groin areas is acceptable for show.